jamesslock/reset-viewport-orientation/README.md

 reset-viewport-orientation
 ==========================

-Reset the viewport on orientation change, iOS6 safari bugfix
+Reset the viewport on orientation change, iOS6 safari bugfix written by Kevin Ansfield